Kevin McClatchy

-Kevin S. McClatchy (born January 13, 1963) is the chairman of McClatchy and former owner of the Pittsburgh Pirates baseball team.
-He led a group of investors that purchased the team in 1996, and served as the team's CEO and lead owner until 2007, when Bob Nutting took over as lead owner, and McClatchy and Nutting hired Frank Coonelly to become CEO.
+Kevin S. McClatchy (born January 13, 1963) is an American business executive who is the chairman of McClatchy, a national publishing company.
+He was formerly an owner of the Pittsburgh Pirates baseball team, where he led a group of investors that purchased the team in 1996 and remained the team's CEO and lead owner until 2007.

 Early life

-McClatchy was born in Sacramento, California, the son of C.K.
-McClatchy and Grace Kennan.
-He is a grandson of the eminent diplomat and historian George F. Kennan.
-His great-grandfather Charles Kenny McClatchy edited The Sacramento Bee for 53 years and was a founder of McClatchy Newspapers.His father "CK" ran the paper, and nurtured it to become public, and with Erwin Potts' leadership, McClatchy acquired papers throughout the US, and became the predominant media leader of journalism in the US market.
-Prior to purchasing the Pirates, he owned the minor-league Modesto A's.
-In addition to his baseball work, McClatchy is a director of the family-owned The McClatchy Company, of which McClatchy Newspapers was the forerunner (he succeeded Gary B. Pruitt as chairman of the board of the company in April 2012).
+McClatchy was born in Sacramento, California, the son of C. K. McClatchy II and Grace Kennan.
+He is a grandson of the diplomat and historian George F. Kennan.
+His great-grandfather Charles Kenny McClatchy edited The Sacramento Bee for 53 years and was a founder of McClatchy Newspapers.
+His father "CK" ran the paper, and nurtured it to become public, and with Erwin Potts' leadership, McClatchy acquired papers throughout the US, and became the predominant media leader of journalism in the US market.
 An alumnus of the Trinity-Pawling School in Pawling, New York, McClatchy went on to graduate from the University of California, Santa Barbara, where he was a member of the Sigma Alpha Epsilon fraternity.